abolfazlabasi/abolfazl-portfolio/README.md

 ## 🚀 Deploy

 Hosted via **GitHub Pages** from the `main` branch root.
-To update: commit and push any file — the site rebuilds automatically within ~1 minute.
+Push any change → site rebuilds automatically in ~1 minute.

 ---